 Of course to capture some feeling you need to know how to do that and this is a super long journey.
 This is a matter of years of being in this state of mind when you try to see something beyond the routine.

 For a couple of past years, I have been thinking that I’m moving in the direction of the mysterious atmosphere of my photographs and this is true.
-I have developed my style although this style has a dead end.
-The dead end is that these photographs can be mysterious and only.
+I have developed my style, although this style has a dead end (far not all feelings are low key, so photography should not rely solely on that style).
 Maybe at some point, I would push it further but they would stay being a representation of this mystery.

 That’s why I don’t like 90% of surrealist photography.
 It makes your mind wonder what is happening there.
 But after seeing 200-400 pictures like that you get used to it.